On-site SEO is all about calibrating content for maximum searchability.

 If anything, search engines like Google put more weight on keyword clustering.
 They try to understand content thematically by identifying topic clusters.
 To do this, they look at semantically related words.
 For example, instead of only crawling web pages for a single keyword like “goldfish,” Google acknowledges related terms like “fish food” and “fish tank” to better understand what the content is about overall.

 Furthermore, search engines take into account keyword variations, also known as “stemming.”
 Examples include plurals or alternate conjugations of a word.
 Returning to our previous “goldfish” example, keyword variations would include “goldfishes.”

-On a basic level, keyword density does matter for SEO.
+On a basic level, keyword density does matter for SEO, especially if you want to target keywords and rank for competitive terms.
 You should always strive to include keywords, their variations, and related keywords in your content.
 That way, search engines index and rank your content for your target keyword.